 The Management Team

-Victor Tang is Tietronix’ Chief Executive responsible for operations and finances.
-He brings 25-years of software experience to the company with a solid background in management and technology development.
+Frank is Tietronix’ Chief Executive responsible for operations and finances.
+Frank brings over 40 years of training experience to Tietronix with a solid background in management and technology development.

 Michel Izygon, Ph.D.